 5. Snacks, Snacks, Snacks

-You never know when the time between meals will get extended.
-It could be a delayed flight, unexpected traffic getting to your hotel, or a tour that takes a bit longer than you thought it would.
+You never know how long you might have to wait between meals.
+There could be a delayed flight, unexpected traffic getting to your hotel, or a tour that takes a bit longer than you thought it would.

-The food at your destination may be quite different than what your kids usually eat.
-They may happily order lunch and then eat 2 bites of it because it wasn’t what they were expecting.
-An hour or two later on your afternoon museum visit, you’ll have a hungry kid to deal with.
+In addition, the food at your destination may be different than what your kids usually eat.
+They may happily order lunch and only eat 2 bites because it wasn’t what they were expecting … and then be ravenous an hour or so later.

-Bottom Line: Having a few small and easily transportable snacks with you at all times can keep everyone happy until you can refuel.
+Bottom Line: Having a stash of snacks with you at all times can keep everyone happy until you can refuel.

 Hot Tip: Looking for great gear recommendations?
 Check out the Family Friendly section of our travel product reviews page.

-You’ll be shocked when you see how many places will give you a child discount when you’re traveling.
+You’ll be shocked when you realize how many places offer discounts for children.

 Ask for discounts on: